-Interestingly, 1.8″ drive was developed at a big company first, which failed to market it to automobiles, who were buying them from a small startup instead.
+Interestingly, the 1.8″ drive was developed at a big company first, which failed to market it to automobiles, who were buying them from a small startup instead.

 - Mechanical excavators were more powerful than hydraulic ones and hence, more preferred for mining.
 So, the maker of hydraulic ones initially found a market in home construction, e.g., for sewer lines.
-Eventually, the “power” metric of hydraulic exceeded market’s demand though remained less powerful than mechanical excavators, and people started using them in mining since they ranked better on metrics of “safety”.
+Eventually, the “power” metric of hydraulic exceeded the market’s demand though remained less powerful than mechanical excavators, and people started using them in mining since they ranked better on metrics of “safety”.
 Mechanical excavators were hazardous when a cable snapped.

 - HP created a separate unit to focus on ink-jet printers, while the leading organization focused on laser printers.
-They ended up targeting distinct markets giving HP edge over Cannon.
+They ended up targeting distinct markets giving HP an edge over Cannon.

 - Intel focused on the DRAM market in the 1970s.
 Its resource allocation formula allocated capacity proportional to the gross margins of product lines.
 So, more resources were shifted towards the microprocessor automatically.
 Eventually, without a specific strategy, Intel became the market leader of the microprocessor market, which Gordon Moore himself underestimated.